WilliamRADFunk/random-name-redux/README.md

 This library was originally created by Dominic Tarr as "random-name", but the library appears abandoned with open pull requests from over 3 years ago and a last publish of 5 years ago.
 I needed one of those pull requests, so I revived this library, applied Shawn Van Ittersum's pull request change, and here is the new version of the library.

-Notes about the old implementation:

-random.first() produces only female names random.middle() produces only male names

-...use that information accordingly.

 ``` js
   var random = require('random-name-redux');
   // true creates male first name, false creates female first name